jorgebucaran/superfine/README.md

 </script>
 ```

 Spend some time thinking about how the view reacts to changes in the state.
-How about a different approach where dispatching messages to a central store updates the state a-la Elm/Redux?
-Let's work on that next (or [try it online](https://cdpn.io/vqRZmy)).
+Rather than anonymous state updates, how about dispatching messages to a central store a-la Elm/Redux?
+Let's work on that next (or [try it here](https://cdpn.io/vqRZmy)).

 ```html
 <script type="module">